 Advanced programs of study leading to the degree of Doctor of Philosophy in Engineering Science are offered by the Division of Engineering.
-These programs are complementary to those leading to the degrees of Doctor of Philosophy in Civil, Mechanical, Electrical, and Aeronautical Engineering and are designed to meet the needs of currently developing fields of engineering that are not included in the already established engineering Science are similar to those for the degree in the other fields of engineering, including the completion of satisfactory thesis research.
-The fields of study may include topics in engineering and science, such as applied mechanics, fluid mechanics, physical metallurgy, reactor physics, and other applications of modern physics and chemistry to engineering.
+These programs are complementary to those leading to the degrees of Doctor of Philosophy in Civil, Mechanical, Electrical, and Aeronautical Engineering and are designed to meet the needs of currently developing fields of engineering that are not included in the already established engineering disciplines.
+The general requirements for the doctorate in Engineering Science are similar to those for the degree in the other fields of engineering, including the completion of satisfactory thesis research.
+The fields of study may include topics in engineering and science, such as applied mechanics, fluid mechanics, physical metallurgy, the application of modern physics and chemistry to engineering, and the guidance and control of engineering systems.